YowSiaoKang/tp/docs/UserGuide.md

 ### Editing a volunteer : `edit`

-Edits an existing volunteer in the volunteer contacts.
+Looks like someone changed their information, quick don't let the boss find out :fearful:.
+Use this to edit an existing volunteer in the volunteer contacts.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/AVAILABILITY]… [t/TAG]…​`
 - Edits the volunteer at the specified `INDEX`.
 The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
-- At least one of the optional fields must be provided.
+- At least **one** of the optional fields must be provided.
-- Existing values will be updated to the input values if they are valid.
+- **Existing values** will be updated to the input values if they are valid.

 <div markdown="block" class="alert alert-info">

 **:information_source: Take note:**<br>

-- When editing tags, the existing tags of the volunteer will be removed i.e editing of tags is not cumulative. <br>
+- When editing tags, the existing tags of the volunteer will be removed i.e. editing of tags are **not cumulative**. <br>
   e.g. `edit 1 t/newTag` will result a single tag `newTag` for volunteer at index 1.
-- You can remove all the volunteer’s tags by typing `t/` without specifying any tags after it.
+- You can **remove all** the volunteer’s tags by typing `t/` without specifying any tags after it.
 - Constraints for email, phone number and tag(s) are similar to that of [add](#adding-a-volunteer-add) command.

 </div>

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st volunteer to `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower t/` edits the name of the 2nd volunteer to `Betsy Crower` and clears all existing tags.

 What you should see:
 ![edit1](images/features/edit1.png)